typedb/typedb-docs/09-schema/01-concepts.md

 employment sub relation;
 ```

-To complete the definition of a relationship, we must determine the roles that it relates to.
+To complete the definition of a relation, we must determine the roles that it relates to.
 To do so, we use the `relates` keyword followed by the role's label.

 <div class="tabs dark">